 “It is really hard to trust anyone when everything points to the fact that they’ve been spying on you,” Catalan president Pere Aragonès told reporters.

-Imagine if the British government had spied on Nicola Sturgeon and her cabinet.
+Imagine if the British government had been listening in on the conversations of Nicola Sturgeon and her cabinet.
 Would Scots still trust London to negotiate in good faith?

 Besides Aragonès, his three immediate predecessors were targeted, including Carles Puigdemont, who was president at the time of the 2017 referendum and who fled to Belgium to avoid arrest for declaring Catalonia independent.

-According to the Citizen Lab, the hacking started in 2017 and continued into 2020.
+According to Citizen Lab, the hacking started in 2017 and continued into 2020.